Closed for Memorial Day

 • Borrower is responsible for the replacement fee if the pass is lost or stolen.
 Replacement fees vary from $50 - $300, depending on the museum.

-Meriden Public Library lends WiFi Hotspots to adults, ages 18 and above, with a valid library card from anywhere in Connecticut.
+Meriden Public Library lends Wi-Fi Hotspots to adults, ages 18 and above, with a valid library card from anywhere in Connecticut.
 The Visitor Services Desk will enter Connecticut residents with cards from non-LION libraries into the system.
-Holds will not be placed on hotspots and are circulated on a first come, first served basis.
-A hotspot can be held for pickup for 2 hours if the patron calls and indicates that they can meet this deadline.
-In addition, only one hotspot can be checked out per household for three weeks at a time, with no renewals.
+However, holds will not be placed on hotspots and are circulated on a first come, first served basis.
+A hotspot can be held for pickup for up to 2 hours if the patron calls and indicates that they can meet this deadline.
+In addition, only one hotspot can be checked out per household for three weeks at a time, with no renewals or extensions.
 After a patron has returned a hotspot, they must wait 2 days before checking out another.
 This will allow for wider circulation of our hotspots.
 A fee of $5 per day will be charged for those who return the hotspot late.
-Unreturned hotspots will have service cut off, resulting in the hotspot no longer providing WiFi access.
+Unreturned hotspots will have service cut off, resulting in the hotspot no longer providing Wi-Fi access.
 In addition, a replacement fee of $85.00 will be charged for lost or stolen hotspots.
 Please note: the hotspot must be returned during library business hours; DO NOT place the hotspot in the bookdrop or return to a different library.

 A specific item (book, audiobook, DVD, etc.) can be requested via one of the following: